-This is the most important part of the contract and must be thoroughly discussed between you and the client.
-The terms and conditions of the basic agreement include (but are not limited to) payment obligations, terms of concluding disputes, terms of confidentiality (as mentioned above), and the terms of termination.
+This is the most important part of any confidential agreement and must be thoroughly discussed between you and the client.
+The terms and conditions include (but are not limited to) payment obligations, terms of concluding disputes, terms of confidentiality (as mentioned above), and the terms of termination.
 Make sure that these are clear to both you and the client—the methods of payment are doable and benefit both parties, the terms of concluding disputes keep misunderstandings from, as much as possible, turning into lawsuits, and that the terms of termination are fair to both parties.
 Consent is the key so that the terms and conditions can be valid as it implies that both parties agree on them and see them as just and fair.

-Though there are some cases where legal terms are the better choice of words in making a contract, usually it's the simple and understandable contracts that yield good results.
-The less you use terms like "conglomeration" and "henceforth" and the more you use concise and direct sentences, the easier it is to understand what you are offering to the client and the more likely they'll read, understand, and eventually sign it.
+Though there are some cases where legal terms are the better choice of words in making a basic agreement, usually it's the simple and understandable contracts that yield good results.
+The less you use terms like "conglomeration" and "henceforth" and the more you use concise and direct sentences, the easier it is to understand what you are offering to the client, and the more likely they'll read, understand, and eventually sign it.

 A simple but important step is to give full details of both parties: their full legal names, addresses, contact numbers, company names, email addresses, etc. It is probably self-explanatory when it comes to making sure you're actually dealing with a legitimate person and not a pseudonym or a fake identity, right?

-When you're finally done with the terms and conditions, try to find a constitution in your state that can give your contract some legal solidity.
+When you're finally done with the terms and conditions of your sample agreement, try to find a constitution in your state that can give your contract some legal solidity.
 This helps to clarify the objectives of your partnership and assure the client that nothing "shady" will happen.

-When you're done, try to do a final rundown.
+When you're done with your legal agreement, try to do a final rundown.
 Inspect each item and term of the contract for grammatical or spelling errors, things you can improve on, and other editable mistakes.
 Keep doing this until you're happy with your work.